1. Are there different types of lighting to consider when designing my home’s lighting needs?

 8. Do dimmer switches save energy?

 Yes, most dimmers today do save energy.
-Older dimmers used to simply cook off the power you did not want to use; today’s dimmers interrupt incoming current thousands of times per second (invisible to the human eye), saving 10 percent in energy costs even when on full.
-The life of your bulbs can also be greatly increased.
+Older dimmers used to simply cook off the power you did not want to use, while today’s dimmers interrupt incoming current thousands of times per second (invisible to the human eye), saving 10 percent in energy costs even when on full.
+The life of your bulbs can also be greatly increased with dimmers.

-9. Are there dimmer switches that control more than one switch at a time?
+9. Are there dimmer switches that can control more than one switch at a time?

 10. What type of dimmer do I need to use in a four-way switching scenario?